TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 #### Step 1.2.0: Install Git (if you haven't already)

-If you are on WSL, you will already have installed Git for Windows.
-If not, run this command in the terminal to install it:
+If you are on WSL, click [here](https://git-scm.com/download/win) to download Git for windows.
+Otherwise, run this command in the terminal to install it:

 ~~~bash
 sudo apt-get install git